How to Gameshare on Xbox One

 Yes, you can legally share your digital game library with someone else.
 That way, they can still play your games even when not in your house.

 But what is gameshare, and how easy can you add it to your console?
 We’ll break that all down below.

-Before you get started on the gameshare process for Xbox One, you’ll need to have a couple things readily available.
+Before you get started on the Gameshare setup for Xbox One, you’ll need to have a couple things readily available.